ProximoSrl/ProximoSrl.github.io/_posts/2014-09-22-configuration.md

 ###Fail as first as possible (and with good log)

 The  situation is still not optimal, *what happens if the configuration is present but is wrong (es. wrong mongo connection string)*?
 The answer is: **it depends**.
-Usually the code will throw ***some*** exception ***somewhere***, but all you got is a raw exception and still no clue of what is wrong.

-If you got a MongoDbException: *Unable to connect to server fingolfin:27017: No such host is known.* it is better than nothing, but once I realize that the software is trying to connect to an invalid host, I still have no clue on what I should do to fix it?
-If the code is expecting a string setting, with a comma separated list of integers that will be consumed by a String.Split(), if the setting is wrong you only got a NullReferenceException or FormatException!

-And what about settings rarely used in the software?
-Suppose your software needs the address of a queue where it should place commands that raised exception when executed.
-If that settings is wrong you will only got the exception when a command fails execution.
+Usually the code will throw ***some*** exception ***somewhere*** and only ***when*** the configuration is really used.
+The ***when*** problem is one of the worst.
+Suppose your software needs the address of a special mongo instance where it should save commands that raised exception during execution.
+If that settings is wrong the service starts without any error in the logs, giving you false confidence that everything is good.

+After a while log contains error with MongoDbException: *Unable to connect to server fingolfin:27017: No such host is known.* and absolutely no clue on how to fix it.

 The rule is: ***I want my software to detect as soon as possible wrong configuration settings, and log every information needed to do the fix!***.
 This lead  to code version 3.